Cuba's parliament ratifies President Díaz-Canel for new term | Politics

 He had taken over from his brother, Cubas revolutionary leader Fidel Castro, in 2016.The country had hopes of political and economic changes at the time, but Daz-Canel instead has become the standard bearer of continuity, said Luis Carlos Battista, a Cuban-American analyst and lawyer living in Washington.The president, five years after being ratified by the National Assembly, has not yet managed to convey to the public an idea of progress, Battista said.In recent years, the economy has collapsed, with GDP falling 11 per cent in 2020 after the pandemic struck.

-"I refuse to demonise socialism, because socialism is, in essence, a system aimed at achieving the greatest possible social justice," Díaz-Canel said at the time.
+Among the measures his team will be focusing on "immediately," Díaz-Canel said, are food production, an increase in exports, and the development of the "socialist-state enterprise.''
+He added that controlling inflation is a priority in the country's "economic battle."
+Díaz-Canel, a slow-talking, gray-haired former engineer who turns 63 this week, also heads the party.

-Díaz-Canel in 2018 became Cuba's first leader in six decades not surnamed Castro, after former President Raul Castro went into semi-retirement following his stint as president.
+In 2018, he became Cuba's first leader in six decades not surnamed Castro, after Raul Castro went into semi-retirement following his stint as president.
 He had taken over from his brother, Cuba's revolutionary leader Fidel Castro, in 2016.

 The country had "hopes of political and economic changes" at the time, but Díaz-Canel instead has become the standard bearer of continuity, said Luis Carlos Battista, a Cuban-American analyst and lawyer living in Washington.